Tapuhi Whai Rēhitatanga

 - an ability to assess and monitor patients' conditions

-- work shifts of eight to 12 hours if they are employed at hospitals, rest homes or nursing homes.
+- work shifts of eight to 12 hours on any day and at any time if they are employed at hospitals, rest homes or nursing homes.
 Those working in the community or at medical centres usually work 40 hours a week

 - may have to work in stressful situations, and may come into contact with diseases and bodily fluids